arsssen/geoip2-server/README.md

 # geoip2-server

-HTTP server which provides API to resolve IP addresses to locations using Maxmind's GeoLite2 City db.
+Provides API to resolve IP addresses to locations using Maxmind's GeoLite2 City db.

+Can be used as a library or standalone HTTP server.

-Can automatically get(and update) the database using the provided license key, or use existing database file.
+Can automatically get(and update) the database using the provided license key or use existing database file.

 ## Configuration